Ethyl salicylate

 Ethyl salicylate is the ester formed by the condensation of salicylic acid and ethanol.
 It is a clear liquid that is sparingly soluble in water, but soluble in alcohol and ether.
 It has a pleasant odor resembling wintergreen and is used in perfumery and artificial flavors.
+More specifically, its aroma is described as "sweet, wintergreen, minty, floral, spicy, balsamic, tutti frutti, cooling".